What is the role of a public notary in a real estate transaction in Mexico?

 The timeline for finding a property varies greatly from person to person.
 Once you find a house/condominium and have an accepted offer, it usually takes around 60/90 days to close, depending if we need to set up a new trust/fideicomiso for you or if we just need to transfer the rights of an existing trust/fideicomiso into your name.

-Timeline CAN vary depending on the trust bank we work with.
+Timeline CAN vary depending on the trust bank we work with and the amount of Mexican holidays in the months of closing.

 Yes, foreigners may obtain direct ownership of property in the interior of Mexico.
-Mexican foreigners can also own property along the ocean front.
-By Mexican law, properties within the 50 km of any ocean front and 100 km of any country boarder are acquired via a bank trust or via establishment of a Mexican Corporation.
+Mexican foreigners can also own property along the oceanfront.
+By Mexican law, properties within the 50 km of any ocean front and 100 km of any country border (the restricted zone) are acquired via a bank trust or via establishment of a Mexican Corporation.

 Laws passed in 1973 and 1993 have made it possible for foreigners, foreign firms, and Mexican firms with foreign participation to acquire interests in coastal real estate through a bank trust.